vpretty/pend-claims-queue-dashboard/README.md

 ## Dashboard Overview
 Though the data is different, all parts of this dashboard reflect the layout and functionality of the original.
+You can find this dashboard in Pending Claims Dashboard.pbix.

 For the purposes of demonstrating visuals, some of the data generated in calc_totals.py was duplicated with sequential dates to mimic a week's worth of data.

 The tabs included in the dashboard are as follows:
 - Summary.
 A summary of key metrics with a card displaying total claims in the pending queue.
 - Top pending claims by age.
+Pending claims ordered by age, with filters for top 10, top 20, and top 30 claims.
+- Pending claims.
+All pending claims with age category.
+- Pending claims by category.
+A count of unique claims by the category of their associated comment.
+- Cleared claims.
+All cleared claims.
+- Total groups.
+Total unique groups by group name.
+- Total facilities.
+Total unique facilities by address.
+- Total individuals.
+Total unique individual practitioners by NPI.
+- Total claims left.
+Total claims cleared from queue per day.
+- Total claims.
+Total claims in pending queue per day.
+- Total dollars.
+Total cost claims in pending queue.